 Yes, there are natural deodorants on the market that will have you feeling pretty darn dry even after a workout or time spent outside on a hot day, with minimal (or no!) irritation!
 We asked our contributors what natural deodorants they use—so you can know that the products below are tried-and-true favorites.

 2. Kopari Aluminum-Free Deodorant Original // Is there anything coconut oil can’t do?
-Our favorite beauty ingredient is used in this deodorant to soothe the skin and lightly scent it.
+Our favorite beauty ingredient is used in this deodorant to soothe and lightly scent the skin.

 4. Jason Purifying Tea Tree Natural Deodorant // If you’re looking for an option that’s readily available in stores, Jason is one that works!